Learning Disabilities and Black African families in the United Kingdom

 Background

-In the UK, the population of minority ethnic people is increasing proportionally with the increasing UK population.
+In the UK, the population of minority ethnic people is increasing proportionally with the increasing UK population overall.
 This has also increased the number of people from minority ethnic communities receiving family care and support.
 People from minority ethnic groups with learning disabilities experience high levels of inequality and disadvantage due to the discrimination and stigma they experience, which can impact on their access to health and social care services and other support needs.
 Research also shows that families of people with learning disabilities play a great role in supporting their adult family member with learning disabilities, but they may end up overwhelmed with the family caring role and this can affect their mental and physical wellbeing.
 These families also experience discrimination and stigma when trying to get support for their loved ones with learning disabilities.

 Why is this important?